A songwriter who tried everything and ended up building the tool that was missing.

 |---|---|

-| No audio recording | Kiwisonic is MIDI and instrument-based only — you can't record your voice or a live guitar into it |
+| No audio recording | Kiwisonic is MIDI and instrument-based only.
+You can't record your voice or a live guitar into it |

 | No sheet music / notation | Notes are in the piano roll only, not staff notation |